marionettejs/backbone.marionette/readme.md

 * **Backbone.Marionette.RegionManager**: Manage visual regions of your application, including display and removal of content
 * **Backbone.Marionette.BindTo**: An event binding manager, to facilitate binding and unbinding of events
 * **Backbone.Marionette.TemplateManager**: Cache templates that are stored in `<script>` blocks, for faster subsequent access
+* **Backbone.Marionette.Callbacks**: Manage a collection of callback methods, and execute them as needed
 * **Application.vent**: Every instance of `Application` comes with a `.vent` property, an event aggregator

 The `Application`, `RegionManager`, `ItemView` and `CollectionView` use the